neaptide/jsviz/README.md

 ### Get the code

-If you are familiar with Python and your system Python installation, you can clone the [jsviz Github Repository](https://github.com/neaptide/jsviz) or download the zipped code from Github:
+You can clone the [jsviz Github Repository](https://github.com/neaptide/jsviz) or download the zipped code from Github:

 ```bash
 git clone https://github.com/neaptide/jsviz.git